CentroDL/godot/w01/README.md

 ### Supplemental Materials

 For this course we will be assigning material when it makes sense.
 If you ever need supplemental material, we have a list of **[suggested books](https://gist.github.com/h4w5/5bea5c6922695fca96b1)**.
+You can also find freely available (open source) **[learning materials on GitHub](http://resrc.io/)**.